cSh4rk/cSh4rk.github.io/README.md

   - Fixed and completed RSS feed.
   - Added new options for page frontmatter, examples: robots: add robots rules for the page, hero-poster: add hero poster for hero videos on pages to use them with preload for faster load(it sets fetchpriority=high for hero poster).
   - Modern Cyberpunk neon navigation buttons.
-  - Added security.txt file and a mechanism to automatically update the expire date in the file.
+  - security.txt file and a mechanism to automatically update the expire date in the file.

 ✔ Multiple bugs in the original theme are fixed.